bucs110a0spring22/ch-10-lab-YiselFlores/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ simple pygame using sprit methods, one hero, 3 villains
 #### Unique Feature
- < Describe the unique feature you added >
+ makes explosion appear when hero kills villain

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 3 >

-Grace days remaining: < # >/5
+Grace days remaining: < 1 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ I couldnt figure out how to blit the explosion every time the hero kills a villain

 ## REFERENCES:
- < List any outside resources used >
+ CHAP 11

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none